 As a parent, finding out that your child has autism spectrum disorder or behavioral concerns can feel overwhelming.
 However, it is important to realize that autism isn’t a disease that needs to be cured.
 Every child is unique and understanding their symptoms and/or specific difficulties using applied behavioral analysis (ABA) therapy can vastly improve their quality of life.
-At Journey Autism & Behavioral Care Centers, we can guide you on how to prepare for ABA therapy so that your child can reach their full potential.
+At Journey ABA, we can guide you on how to prepare for ABA therapy so that your child can reach their full potential.

 ABA is an evidence-based therapy that is built upon positive reinforcement.
 It identifies the areas where the child needs improvement, teaches them vital skills, and motivates them to build healthy habits.